Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 For example, if you visit google.com, your device will first submit a DNS request to find the IP address associated with that domain name.
 If you are connected to someone else’s WiFi network, they will be able to see this request and know that you are attempting to visit Google.

-However, there are some restrictions on how WiFi network owners can view your online activities.
+However, there are limits to how much of your internet activity WiFi network owners can see.

-If you’re browsing websites secured by HTTPS (Hypertext Transfer Protocol Secure), the WiFi owner can only see the domain name of the website you visited — not the exact page or its contents.
+If you’re browsing websites secured by HTTPS (Hypertext Transfer Protocol Secure), the WiFi owner can only see the domain name of the website you visited — not the specific page nor its contents.

-You can identify websites using HTTPS by looking for the padlock in your browser’s address bar.
+You can identify websites using HTTPS by the padlock in your browser’s address bar.

-Browsing HTTPS websites will improve your privacy to some extent.
+Avoiding any websites that don’t use HTTPS will improve your privacy to some extent.
 However, to hide your DNS requests from the network owner, you’ll need to add an additional layer of encryption to your connection.

 Can the WiFi Owner See Your Internet History If You Use a VPN?

-VPN software is explicitly designed to protect your online privacy by creating an encrypted connection between your device and a remote VPN server.
+VPN software protects your online privacy by creating an encrypted connection, or tunnel, between your device and a remote VPN server.

 In the image below, we’re using packet-inspection software to analyze our web traffic while connected to Windscribe VPN.
-As you can see, the VPN’s encryption makes it impossible to see which websites we’d visited.
+As you can see, the VPN’s encryption scrambles the data that would normally show what websites we’d visited.

 VPN encryption makes your web traffic indecipherable to any third parties.

-If you’re connected to a VPN server, the owner of the WiFi network cannot see your internet history, downloads, searches, or the apps you use — even if you’re browsing websites without HTTPS protection.
+If you’re connected to a VPN, the owner of the WiFi network cannot see your internet history, downloads, searches, or the apps you use — even if you’re browsing websites without HTTPS protection.

-All the WiFi owner can see is the amount of data transmitted and that you’re connected to a VPN.
-They won’t be able to access specific information about your internet history.
+All the WiFi owner can see is that you’re connected to a VPN, along with the amount of data transmitted.
+They won’t be able to see your actual internet history.

 Other encryption sources, such as secure messaging apps, can also limit the amount of data visible to WiFi owners.